driverdrift/Android-Initialization/shell.md

 tcp6       0      0 [::]:5555               [::]:*                  LISTEN

 ```
+Connect device via internet.
 ```
 adb connect 192.168.0.110:5555
 netstat -an | grep 5555  # result is:
 tcp6       0      0 [::]:5555               [::]:*                  LISTEN
 tcp6       0      0 ::ffff:192.168.0.1:5555 ::ffff:192.168.0.:58047 ESTABLISHED
 ```
+Recover device to usb mode.
 ```
-adb usb  # Set target device to restart in USB mode,also you can run as code below adb reboot  # adbd reverts to USB mode by default. netstat -an | grep 5555  # result is (This TIME_WAIT record will disappear in a few seconds.): tcp6       0      0 ::ffff:192.168.0.1:5555 ::ffff:192.168.0.:58047 TIME_WAIT
+adb usb  # Set target device to restart in USB mode, also you can run as code below adb reboot  # adbd reverts to USB mode by default. netstat -an | grep 5555  # result is (This TIME_WAIT record will disappear in a few seconds.): tcp6       0      0 ::ffff:192.168.0.1:5555 ::ffff:192.168.0.:58047 TIME_WAIT
 ```

+Remove connected device
 ```
 adb devices
 adb disconnect 192.168.0.110:5555  # to remove remote connect, you can also run as code below: